gpuweb/gpuweb/design/ErrorHandling.md

 The effect of an error depends on the type of a call:

  - For object creation, the call produces a new invalid object.
- - For `WebGPUCommandEncoder` encoding methods, the `WebGPUCommandEncoder.finishEncoding` method will return an invalid object.
+ - For `GPUCommandEncoder` encoding methods, the `GPUCommandEncoder.finishEncoding` method will return an invalid object.
  - For other WebGPU calls, the call becomes a no-op.

 In each case, an error is logged to the error log.